Migrated a live govtech SaaS while fire departments kept using it.

 Highlights

-- Migrated 229 frontend files from JavaScript on CRA to TypeScript on Vite in three months without blocking a single release.
-Used `allowJs` to convert module-by-module, starting with forms and data hooks where types caught the most real bugs.
+- Moved the whole frontend off JavaScript on CRA onto TypeScript on Vite in roughly three months without blocking a release.
+Leaned on the allowJs flag to convert module by module, starting with forms and data hooks where types kept catching real bugs.

-- Multi-tenant runtime configuration shifted from `.env` to a server-driven settings endpoint feeding theme tokens, default map coordinates, and admin-UI shape.
-Onboarding a new municipality stopped requiring a redeploy.
+- Moved tenant config from build-time .env to a server-driven settings endpoint for theme tokens, default map coordinates, and admin UI shape.
+New municipalities no longer required a redeploy.

-- Hierarchical checklist-template admin with drag-and-drop section and item reordering, fee-type fields, and cascading deletes — the authoring surface the entire product depends on.
+- Built the checklist-template admin: drag-and-drop sections and items, fee-type fields, and cascading deletes for the authoring surface the product depends on.

-- Contractor-facing portal as a distinct surface on the same platform: separate routing tree, role-scoped components, permit listing, activities, invoices, and document uploads.
+- Built the contractor portal as its own routing tree with role-scoped permit lists, activities, invoices, and document uploads.

 Outcomes

-- Sole frontend for 20 months on a two-engineer team.
-Six foundational migrations (CRA→Vite, JS→TS, ad-hoc fetch→RTK Query, manual forms→react-hook-form+Zod, Google Maps→ArcGIS, ESLint+Prettier→Biome) shipped without a deployability gap.
+- For 20 months I was the sole frontend engineer on a two-engineer team.
+Six migrations shipped without creating a deploy gap.

-- Platform went live across US municipal fire departments and building-inspection offices before engagement close.
+- The platform was live with US municipal fire departments and building-inspection offices before my engagement ended.

 Stack